Warlingham Circular walk

 After passing Cherry Tree Cottage ignore a footpath off to the left to stay on the bridleway, near the edge of the wood.
 At the far end of the wood the bridleway continues alongside Greenlawn Memorial Park and later passes Chelsham Place Farm before reaching the B269 (Limpsfield Road).

 Buses to Croydon start from the other side of the roundabout off to the right if you want to abandon the walk.

 - Cross this main road carefully and continue on High Lane opposite, following it round to the left and gently downhill.
 200m from the main road, turn right into Plantation Lane.
 This bridleway descends gently, with views of the golf course in Halliloo valley through the hedge on your left.

 - In 800m the path curves to the left and begins to descend more steeply.
 Ignore a stile on the left and a couple of footpaths on the right to continue down past the clubhouse.
 Just before reaching Halliloo Valley Road, turn right onto a horse ride running parallel to it.

-- In 300m veer left through a gap in the hedge and cross this road carefully into Park Ley Road opposite (not the bridleway up to its left).
+In 300m veer left through a gap in the hedge and cross this road carefully into Park Ley Road opposite (not the bridleway up to its left).
 In 30m bear right downhill on a track, following the CR 21 sign.
-At the bottom turn left onto Woldingham Road to come to the entrance to Woldingham Dene in 150m, with the station a further 500m along the road.
+At the bottom turn left onto Woldingham Road to come to the entrance to Woldingham Dene in 150m.

-- To complete the walk continue along Woldingham Road, passing the main entrance to Knights Garden Centre and a side road (Long Hill) on the left.
+- To complete the walk continue along Woldingham Road for 500m, passing the main entrance to Knights Garden Centre and a side road (Long Hill) on the left.
 The entrance to Woldingham station is on the other side of the main road where it turns sharply left uphill at its junction with Church Road.
 Cross the footbridge to Platform 1 for trains to London.